 Postgraduate Certificate in Education

-- qualified for any appropriate degree in Aotearoa New Zealand with two 300-level courses in Education, or
+- any appropriate degree in Aotearoa New Zealand with two 300-level courses in Education; or

-- qualified for any appropriate degree in Aotearoa New Zealand and have either completed a minimum one-year teacher training course or have experience as a teacher, educator or counsellor, or
+- any appropriate degree in Aotearoa New Zealand, and have either completed a minimum one-year teacher training course or have experience as a teacher, educator, or counsellor; or

 The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.